Create Split-Color Text in Photoshop

 Step 2: Choose the Black, White gradient

-The Layer Style dialog box opens to the Gradient Overlay options.
-We'll start by choosing Photoshop's standard black to white gradient, and then we'll edit the colors to create our own custom gradient:
+The Layer Style dialog box opens.
+We’ll start with a standard black-to-white gradient, and then edit the colors to create our custom split.

 The Gradient Overlay options in Photoshop's Layer Style dialog box